Shaqir Hussyin – Wealth Academy – Review

 They’re either dissolved, dormant, or as in the case of Solo Ads, struck off the register.

 However, there could very well be overseas companies and bank accounts, which of course I wouldn’t be privy to.
+Given Shaqir’s travelled to Hong Kong and abroad on business, that wouldn’t surprise me.

 It’s hard to see through all the smoke and mirrors.
 However, unless I’m misreading what is publicly available, and in addition misreading what Shaqir’s stated about himself past and present on his website, then it appears he’s misrepresented himself, his skill set, and success, at various points throughout his marketing career.